 “Yogas chitta vritti nirodha” (“Yoga is the neutralization of the vortices of feeling.”)

-According to the ancient sage Patanjali, yoga is the neutralization of ego-directed feelings, because once these become stilled, the yogi realizes that he is, and that he has always been, one with the Infinite – that his awareness of this reality was limited only by his infatuation with limitation.
+According to the ancient sage Patanjali, yoga means the neutralization of ego-directed feelings, because once these become stilled, the yogi realizes that he is, and that he has always been, one with the Infinite – that his awareness of this reality was limited only by his infatuation with limitation.
 (1)

 The Paths of Yoga

-Most people in the Western world think of yoga as hatha yoga, but yoga is primarily a spiritual discipline and there are many types.
+Most people in the Western world think of yoga meaning as hatha yoga, but yoga is primarily a spiritual discipline and there are many types.
 Some of the most well-known are karma yoga, bhakti yoga, gyana yoga, and raja yoga.
 (2)

 The path of karma yoga is yoga through action.
 Fulfillment in karma yoga lies not so much in doing many things as in acting more and more, even in little things, with the consciousness that it is the Divine who, truly, is the Doer.

 Everyone acts, but not many are real karma yogis.
 A karma yogi redirects all the wrong impulses of their heart into wholesome channels.
 More than that, he or she tries to become aware of the divine energy flowing through them as they act.
 For the karma yogi, the spirit in which they act is more important than the service itself.
 They must act without desire for reward.
 According to karma yogis, all other activity stirs up more waves of likes and dislikes in the heart.
 (1)

 Bhakti yoga is the yoga of devotion.
 However the result of bhakti yoga is not the restless excitement of ordinary romance, but a deep, inner calmness.
 The bhakti yogi thinks of the Divine first in personal, human terms: as Father, Mother, Friend, or Beloved.
 Such a personal view helps them to awaken and direct love towards the Divine.